NordGus/shrtnr/README.md

 - [Management Service](/docs/management)
 - [Redirector Service](/docs/redirector)

+## Post-morten

+I tried to apply what I understand for Domain-Driven Design with a touch of Hexagonal Architecture and Event-Driven Architecture.
+While also using HTMX as my frontend library and model to handle Web UI reactivity and rendering complementing it with WebComponents for the stuff I couldn't handle with my knowledge of HTMX.

+### Where it went well

+- It helped me to separate business logic from the implementation of my adapters.
+Where I was able to simply connect the domain logic into the HTTP endpoints.

+- The implementation of a Event-Driven SoftWare Architecture gave me a way to synchronize the caches in the different subsystems.

+- HTMX let me build a reactive Web UI the way I wanted without using an JSON API and another frontend library like React.
+  - My client-side code is simpler.
+  - I was easier to wrap my head around compare to Turbo.

+- Using WebComponents for the final stretch of interactivity was awesome.
+  - I never taught that this web platform native technology could help me create some behaviors that in the past I considered I would need a frontend library like React.

+- Tailwind CSS helped me a lot when it came to write build my UI and make it presentable.
+    - For a CSS dummy like myself it was cool to easily write cool CSS styles and behaviors so beautiful.

+### Where I failed or stalled

+- What I understand as Hexagonal Architecture clearly is flawed and I need to investigate more in the field.
+  - The way I implemented the `repository` is not universal but at the same time the way the application accepts the structures I can implement an `port` for different types of SQL databases.

+- I implemented incorrectly the idea of Domain-Driven Design.
+  - I clearly mixed core logic with a `module` centric design that made it impossible for me to write any type of test suite to prevent me to shot myself in the foot or take 2-3 hours debugging stuff I broke or simply write super buggy code.

+- The `module` centric design I used on the application is clearly how to implement the `Singleton Pattern` in Go.
+  - Yeah, basically I build an entire system with `Singletons` pretty bad idea.
+  - There's some parts of the system that probably can use this pattern.

+- My understanding of HTMX and WebComponents is clearly in complete.
+This was clear to me when implementing the Notification toast.
+  - The way I implemented the "timer line" to indicate the user how long until the Toast will clear automatically, is super hacky and inconsistent.

+### Was it fun?

+Mistakes were made, but I enjoyed the process.
+I feel proud on how this App turned out.

+### What's next?

 ---
 > ### Disclaimer
 > I do not recommend to open any of the services to the internet.
 I didn't implement User Auth on purpose.
 I designed this system as an exercise to develop something simple with the ROM Stack and *maybe* use it as part of my Home Lab network. - [@NordGus](https://github.com/NordGus)